testillano/h2agent/README.md

 ## Dynamic response delays

-Provision model could configure the response delay milliseconds for an specific reception.
-But there is an additional mechanism that can be used as a pseudo-notification procedure to block answers under certain condition.
-It is based on the existence of a global variable with this name format: `ResponseDelayTimerUS.ReceptionId.<recvseq>`.
-This variable will hold a microseconds delay value that will postpone the answer for an specific reception identifier.
-When this variable does not exists, or exists with invalid value (not a number) or zeroed value, then the delay is ignored, so the answer will be immediate.
-This procedure works regardless the provision response delay (which is provided in milliseconds, not microseconds) although that one is executed first if available.

-*WARNING*: small values could provoke a burst of timer events in the server when checking the answer condition if that condition takes too much time (and client-side request timeout is also big).
-So take it into account, and note that variable value is measured in **microseconds**.

-### Use case example

-Consider this server mock provision:
+The provisioning model allows configuration of the response delay, in milliseconds, for a received request.
+This delay may be a fixed or a random value, but is always a single, static delay overall.
+However, an additional mechanism -the dynamic delay- can be employed as a pseudo-notification procedure to suppress (or block) answers under specific conditions.
+This feature is activated via a global variable with the naming format: `__core.response-delay-ms.<recvseq>`.

+This variable holds a millisecond value that postpones the answer for a specific reception identifier.
+The dynamic delay is ignored (and the answer is immediate) if the variable does not exist, holds an invalid (non-numeric) value, or a zeroed value.
+This procedure operates independently of the provisioned response delay, which is executed first (if configured).

+The simplest way to use this feature is to configure the server provisioning to create this variable using the received server sequence as the unique reception identifier:

 ```json
 {